ceejbot/opsbot/README.md

 ## writing plugins

-Plugins must be objects with three required functions.
+Plugins must be objects with three required functions and a `name` field.

 #### `new Plugin(opts)`